Glossary

 P.L.A.N.ning for Safety

-Whether online or in the real world, it’s important to have a P.L.A.N. for safety.
-P.L.A.N. stands for asking Permission to go to a specific Location, explaining the Activity they’ll be doing, and providing the Names and phone numbers for Grown Up Buddies who will be watching them. elp your child complete a P.L.A.N. for an everyday situation such as going to the movies with a friend, a sleepover, or going to the mall.
+It’s important for your child to always have a P.L.A.N. with their Trusted Adults — asking Permission to go to a specific Location, explaining the Activity they’ll be doing, and providing the Names and phone Numbers for Trusted Adults who will be watching them.

 • Reinforce the importance of each step of the P.L.A.N.